-Figure 6 shows the extended RISC design flow with support of dynamic analysis.
-As in the regular compilation flow discussed above in Figure 4, the input SystemC model is processed by the RISC Compiler to generate an executable model for out-of-order parallel simulation, as shown on the top half of Figure 6 from left to right.
+Figure 8 shows the extended RISC design flow with support of dynamic analysis.
+As in the regular compilation flow discussed above in Figure 4, the input SystemC model is processed by the RISC Compiler to generate an executable model for out-of-order parallel simulation, as shown on the top half of Figure 8 from left to right.

-The dynamic analysis step, shown on the bottom half of Figure 6, extends the compilation flow by a preprocessing step.
+The dynamic analysis step, shown on the bottom half of Figure 8, extends the compilation flow by a preprocessing step.
 The input SystemC model is fed into the RISC Elaborator elab which produces an executable model that only performs the SystemC elaboration phase when run.
-At the end of the elaboration, the executable model automatically traverses the created module hierarchy via the SystemC introspection API and dumps this detailed structural design information, shown as Instance Connectivity Data in Figure 6, into a file
+At the end of the elaboration, the executable model automatically traverses the created module hierarchy via the SystemC introspection API and dumps this detailed structural design information, shown as Instance Connectivity Data in Figure 8, into a file (model_name.elab).

-Figure 6: RISC Elaborator feeds dynamic elaboration information to RISC Compiler for precise conflict analysis.

-(model_name.elab).
 This file is in turn provided as an input to the RISC compiler, so that the dynamically created design hierarchy and specific instance connectivity can be used for precise conflict analysis.
 The instance connectivity data file includes the actual module hierarchy, the specific port mapping, and the actual target variable mapping of references.

 Note that the use of the RISC Elaborator is optional.
-Design models, that can be fully analyzed in static fashion, can be fed directly into the RISC Compiler without any pre-processing by the RISC Elaborator.
+Design models which can be fully analyzed in static fashion can be fed directly into the RISC Compiler without any pre-processing by the RISC Elaborator.